Posted: 1/25/18 | January 25th, 2018 (Updated 2020 with added links)

 As strangers in a distant land, we were each other’s support.
-We were the best of friends, partners in crime, and sometime lovers.
+We were the best of friends, partners in crime, and sometimes lovers.

 Yet, as we all wander further along life’s path and cast our head backwards, we notice each other’s light fading like a star being snuffed out, until one day, it’s gone and nothing but dust remains.

-What happened to the folks I hitched with in Iceland?
+What happened to the folks I hitchhiked with in Iceland?